ibmresilient/resilient-community-apps/sc_convert_json_to_rich_text/README.md

 # Resilient Convert JSON to Rich Text Script
 This package consists of the **convert_json_to_rich_text.res** export file.

-It consists of a script to convert a json object into a hierarchical display of rich text and adds the rich text to either an incident's rich text (custom) field or an incident note.
+The package contains a script to convert a json data structure into a hierarchical display of rich text, and adds the rich text to either an incident's rich text (custom) field or an incident note.
 A workflow property is used to define the json to convert and identify parameters used on how to perform the conversion.
-Typically, a function will create workflow property and this script will run after that function to perform the conversion.
+Typically, a function will create the workflow property and this script will run after that function to perform the conversion.

 ## Features:
   * Display the hierarchical nature of json, presenting the json keys as bold labels